Kaufman-Lab-Columbia/ClustSim/README.md

 # ClustSim

-ClustSim is a python program designed to construct single molecule localization microscopy (SMLM) simulations in 2D or 3D.
-The implementation is capable of constructing clusters with varying degrees of complexity, allows for the addition of noise, can enable the user to set the underlying uncertainty distributions of the localizations, and is capable of simulating multi-emitter scenarios.
+ClustSim is a Python program designed to construct simulated single molecule localization microscopy (SMLM) data in 2D or 3D.
+This implementation is capable of simulating clusters with varying degrees of complexity, clusters with noise, localization uncertainties, and multi-emitter behavior.

 ## Getting Started
 ### Dependencies
-- sci-kit learn
+- scikit-learn
-- matplotlib
+- Matplotlib
 - NumPy
 ### Installation
 ClustSim can be installed via pip: